oracle/cloud-native-devops-workshop/jcs-devops/JCSPipelineStackManager100.md

 ![](images/100/Picture100-title.png)
-Update: January 29, 2017
+Update: February 10, 2017

 ## Introduction

 This is the first of several labs that are part of the **DevOps JCS Pipeline using Oracle Stack Manger workshop**.
 This workshop will walk you through the Software Development Lifecycle (SDLC) for a Java Cloud Service (JCS) project that go through Infrastructure as Code and deployment of Struts application.

 You will take on 3 Personas during the workshop.
 The **Project Manager** Persona will create the projects, add tasks and features to be worked on, and assign tasks to developers.
 The Project Manager will then start the initial sprint.
-The **Operations** persona will develop a new pipeline for deployment of JCS and DBCS environment.
+The **Operations Engineer** persona will develop a new pipeline for deployment of JCS and DBCS environment.
 The **Java Developer** persona will develop a new struts based UI to display the product catalog.
 During the workshop, you will get exposure to Oracle Developer Cloud Service, Java Cloud Service and Oracle Stack Manager.

 Please direct comments to: Dennis Foley (dennis.foley@oracle.com)